vijayrajpanchall/matic-docs/docs/supernets/design/overview.md

 At present, the following components are available:

 - Smart contract and validator allowlisting.
-- Deposits and withdrawals using the native bridge.
+- Transfers of ERC20 tokens and arbitrary message passing using the native bridge.
+- Migration support from older versions of the consensus client that use IBFT consensus.

 Additional components, including on-chain governance and creating a full production instance with MATIC staked, are currently in progress.